suncoast-devs/handbook/assignments/capstone-ideas/project-ideas.md

+---
-# One little spark; of inspiration.
+title: One little spark; of inspiration.
+---

 ## General Requirements: